 Neeraja Kolloju is a PhD student in sociology.
 She completed her M.A in sociology from Texas Tech University and a B tech in Electronics and communication engineering from Hyderabad, India.
 As a graduate instructor, she has taught SOC 223-'Women and men in contemporary society' and is currently teaching SOC 215- 'Race and ethnic relations in the U.S'.
 Her primary research interests are in the areas of gender, social change, social movements, sexuality and feminism, especially in the Indian context.
 She is currently working on research that explores feminist organizing and its reception on social networking sites such as Facebook and YouTube of India.

-Tori Neal is a Ph.D. student in the Sociology Department at Southern Illinois University, Carbondale.
-She graduated with her B.S. in Sociology and Minor in Women Studies at East Tennessee State University.
-Tori earned her M.A. at East Tennessee State University.
-Her thesis focused on the sexual education debate.
+Tori Neal (they/them/their) is a Ph.D. student in the Sociology Department at Southern Illinois University, Carbondale.
+They graduated with their B.S. in Sociology and Minor in Women Studies at East Tennessee State University.
+Tori earned their M.A. at East Tennessee State University.
+Their thesis focused on the sexual education debate.
 Tori has been the instructor of record for Social Problems, and a teaching assistant for Minorities, Social Problems, and Introduction to Sociology both online and in-person.
-Currently, Tori is a TA for Introduction to Sociology (108).
+Currently, Tori is a TA for Introduction to Sociology (108)

 Kendra Pospisil is a Ph.D. student in the Sociology Department at Southern Illinois University, Carbondale.
 She graduated with her B.A. in Sociology and Minor in Women and Gender Studies at the University of Northern Iowa.
 Kendra received her M.A. at Minnesota State University, Mankato where she completed her master’s thesis on gender expectations in children’s picture books.
 At SIU Kendra has been a Teaching Assistant for 108: Intro to Sociology and is currently teaching 302: Contemporary Social Problems.
 Her research interests include Social Inequalities (Race, Class, Sexual Orientation, and Gender), Popular Culture/Media, Fat Studies, Symbolic Interaction, Identity, and the Formation of Self.

-Becki Tuxhorn is a PhD student in Sociology.
-She graduated from the University of Illinois Springfield in 2009 with a B.A. in Criminal Justice, and from Southern Illinois University Edwardsville in 2012 with her M.A. in Sociology.
-She has been active teaching a variety of online and face-to-face courses in Sociology and Social Justice at several institutions, including Missouri Southern State University in Joplin, MO, Lincoln Land Community College in Springfield, IL, and Midstate College in Peoria, IL.
-Her background includes employment with the U.S. Marshals Service and Christian County (IL) Probation.
-Becki’s master’s thesis was a study of women in prison nursery units.
-Her current research interests include women farmers, women in criminal justice, and social justice issues.
-When not studying or teaching, Becki is a part-time farmer and loves to watch Cardinals baseball.
+Becki Tuxhorn is a doctoral candidate in Sociology.
+She graduated from the University of Illinois Springfield in 2009 with a BA in criminal justice, and from Southern Illinois University Edwardsville in 2012 with her MA in Sociology.
+Her dissertation research focuses on the gendered experiences of women farmers.
+SHe is currently a full-time Instructor at Southeastern Louisiana University where she is also the co-advisor for the Justice 4 All student organization.
+Her background includes employment with the US Marshals Service and Christian County (IL) Probation.
+Becki's master's thesis was a study of women in prison nursery units.
+Her current research interests include rural sociology, family and marriage, women in criminal justice, and social justice issues.